• Skip to main content

 Instructions

 • Slices the peaches in half and remove the stones.
-Slice, and then chop.
+Slice, and chop the peaches into small bite-sized pieces.
 Set the chopped peaches aside in a bowl.

-• In a second chilled bowl, and using chilled beaters, whip the heavy cream (starting low and then turning the mixer to high) until soft peaks form (this will take approximately 3-4 minutes.
+• In a second chilled bowl (and using chilled beaters), whip the heavy cream in a stand mixer (or with a stand mixer) starting on low and then turning the mixer to high, until soft peaks form (this will take approximately 3-4 minutes).

-• Add the chilled sweetened condensed milk, pure vanilla extract, peach brandy (optional) and beat again on high until incorporated.
+• Add the chilled sweetened condensed milk, pure vanilla extract, peach brandy (optional) and beat again on high until fully mixed.

 • Gently fold the peaches into the whipped cream mixture.